akka/akka/akka-docs/src/main/paradox/scala/project/links.md

 ```
 @@@

-### maven definition of snapshot repository
+### Maven definition of snapshot repository

-Make sure that you add the repository to the maven repositories in pom.xml:
+Make sure that you add the repository to the Maven repositories in pom.xml:

 ```
 <repositories>